-Although leishmaniasis affects dogs in particular, it can also affect people but there are few cases since our immune system is able to defeat the parasite.
-However, as discussed by Asis Vets, immunosuppressed people (cancer patients, organ transplants and immunosuppressive therapies, HIV ...) are more likely to get the disease.
+Although leishmaniasis mostly affects dogs, it can also affect people but there are few cases since our immune system is able to defeat the parasite.
+However, as commented by Asis Vets, immunocompromised people (cancer patients, organ transplants and immunosuppressive therapies, HIV ...) are more likely to get the disease.

 Therefore, prevention is important to control the pathology in dogs and try to reduce the risk of infection, with the fight against vectors, in turn to safeguard the health of people.

-From Asis Vets comment: «Now that the mosquito season begins, it is time to start applying to our animal one or more of the preventive methods that we have.
-There are several repellent products for Phlebotomo (pipettes and collars) that can be easily applied by the owners, which can be used individually or in combination, and which can reduce the probability that the mosquito bites them ».
+From Asis Vets comment: "Now that the mosquito season begins, it is time to start applying one or more of the preventive methods we have to our animal.
+There are several repellent products for Phlebotomo (pipettes and collars) that are easy to apply by the owners, who can be used individually or in combination, and who can reduce the likelihood of the mosquito biting them. "

 There is also a new vaccine on the market that, although it does not prevent our animal from acquiring leishmaniasis, it does significantly reduce the presence of clinical signs, inducing a milder and more favorable evolution of the disease.
 Its application is very safe and the only condition that is required is to test our animal before vaccinating it.

 We live in an endemic area, and although every day there are more people aware of the welfare of our animals, there are still many animals that spend their days in poor conditions, without veterinary controls and without any type of preventive treatment.